Too Late (2015 film): Reception

-On Rotten Tomatoes the film has an approval of 70% based on 33 reviews, with an average rating of 5.70/10.
-The website's critics consensus reads: "Too Late pays homage to its genre inspirations affectionately enough to beg forgiveness for relying on them so heavily."
-On Metacritic, the film has score of 54 out of 100, based on reviews from 14 critics, indicating "mixed or average reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 71% based on 34 reviews, with an average rating of 5.7/10.
+The website's critics consensus reads, "Too Late pays homage to its genre inspirations affectionately enough to beg forgiveness for relying on them so heavily."
+Metacritic, which uses a weighted average, assigned the film a score of 54 out of 100, based on 14 critics, indicating "mixed or average" reviews.

 Ken Jaworowski of The New York Times praised the film, writing "Mr. Hauck's affection is apparent in every frame, yet outside of an occasionally clunky line or show-offy moment (O.K., sometimes it's more occasional than just occasionally), he rarely allows it to alter his aim.
 That aim is to make a modern noir.
 That aim is true."

 Gary Goldstein of the Los Angeles Times wrote: "Hauck, with a strong assist from Bill Fernandez's clever, well-modulated Techniscope lensing, impressively choreographs the movie's continuous takes with a nice balance of intimacy and breadth.
 Hauck's a talent to watch."

-Dennis Harvey of Variety magazine called it a "a supremely self-conscious genre exercise" but praised Hawkes for his performance: "As a spiritually "lost" man searching for a more literally lost woman, Hawkes has just the offhand gravitas required for a noir hero.
+Dennis Harvey of Variety magazine called it "a supremely self-conscious genre exercise" but praised Hawkes for his performance: "As a spiritually "lost" man searching for a more literally lost woman, Hawkes has just the offhand gravitas required for a noir hero.
 Yet in a movie where character backstory and plot coherence hardly figure, any emotional realism the actor provides is wholly his invention."

 Sheri Linden of The Hollywood Reporter wrote: "With its overt nods to movies, nonlinear structure and purple-tinged dialogue, the self-conscious artifice of Hauck's first feature can be suffocating.
 This narrative puzzle should be more fun than it is."